Mike Kernell

-Re-election
+Political career

-In the November 4, 2008 elections, Mike Kernell defeated Republican candidate and former Homeland Security agent Tim Cook.
+Kernell was first elected to the State House in 1974.
+In the November 2008 elections, he defeated Republican candidate and former Homeland Security agent Tim Cook.

 Cook was again the Republican nominee in 2010, and Kernell again defeated him, with 6,478 votes to Cook's 4,518.

-Kernell's district was redrawn in 2012 by the Republican-controlled legislature, pitting him against fellow Democratic incumbent G. A. Hardaway in the August 2, 2012 Democratic primary.
+Kernell's district was redrawn in 2012 by the Republican-controlled legislature, pitting him against fellow Democratic incumbent G. A. Hardaway in the August 2, 2012, Democratic primary.
 Kernell lost to Hardaway, ending his 38-year tenure.
-Hardaway won the primary with 2,927 votes (61.0%), and was unopposed in the November 6, 2012 General election, winning with 16,126 votes.
+Hardaway won the primary with 2,927 votes (61.0%), and was unopposed in the November 6, 2012, general election, winning with 16,126 votes.

+Personal life

+Kernell is married and has two children.